wangjing0/gitme/README.md

 ## Privacy & Security Notice

-⚠️ **Important**: When using `gitme` or `gitme generate`, the changes will be sent to Anthropic's Claude API for processing.
+⚠️ **Important**: When using `gitme` or `gitme generate`, the changes will be sent to Anthropic's Claude for processing.
 The tool does NOT send your entire codebase - only the diff contents of changed files.

-**Please use your discretion when using this tool:**
+**Please exercise caution when using this tool:**
 - Avoid using it with repositories containing sensitive information, credentials, or proprietary code
-- Review your git diff before running the command to ensure no sensitive data is included
+- Review your changes before running the command to ensure no sensitive data is included
 - Consider using `.gitignore` to exclude sensitive files from git tracking

 ## License